MetOffice/simulation-systems/source/WorkingPractices/metadata_guidance.rst

 .. _metadata_guidance:

+..
+  This section will need some thought and revisiting after CA2 is completed.

 Some basic guidance on Rose metadata
 ====================================

-We would like to ensure some conformity to the appearance of UM inputs across the GUI panels and thus request the following is observed:
+It is important that the appearance of inputs across the GUI panels conform to the same standards.

-* Apply the following approach for each UM input the user will be presented with a consistent set of information:
+This ensures that users of each model become familiar with how the panels work and are present with a consistent set of information, such as follows:

 .. code-block::